samldr/power-analysis/csv/README.md

-put your csv files in here
+Put your csv files in this folder.
-this file is just here so git tracks the csv folder